neel1996/gitconvex/README.md

 ```

-- **Option - 2** If you are into **docker**, then there is also a docker image available for gitconvex
+- **Option - 2** If you are into **docker**, then there is a docker image available for gitconvex

 ``` shell
 docker pull itassistors/gitconvex
 ```

-**Note:** Make sure you mount the host volume to the container to access the git repos from the host system.
+**Note:** Make sure you mount the host volume to the container, to access the git repos from the host system.
 If you have git repos stored within your containers, then this is not required

 - **Option - 3** Downloading the zip file from the tagged github [**release**](https://github.com/neel1996/gitconvex/releases)